herbsjs/herbsjs.github.io/docs/tutorial/consuming.md

 ---

--- passo a passo
+-- create examples using api with a request client

--- gifzinho